On the wave turbulence theory: ergodicity for the elastic beam wave equation: The analysis of the 3-wave kinetic equation

 The existence of $ \mathfrak{V}$ and the decomposition \eqref{TorusDecomposition} then follows straightforwardly. \end{proof} \begin{remark} The decomposition of the domain $\mathbb{T}^3$ in to several collisional invariant and no-collision regions is a very special and interesting feature of the specific form of the dispersion relation \eqref{DispersionRelation}.

-In the previous works, several other dispersion relations have been considered in many other contexts $\omega(k)=|k|$ for very low temperature bosons (see \cite{AlonsoGambaBinh,EscobedoBinh}), $\omega(k)=|k|^\gamma$, $(1<\gamma\le 2)$ for capillary waves (see \cite{nguyen2017quantum}), $\omega(k)=\sqrt{c_1|k|^2+c_2|k|^4}$, $(0<c_1,0\le c_2)$ for bosons (see \cite{PomeauBinh,Binh1}).
-In all of these cases, the division of the domain of wavenumbers into disjoint regions has never been observed.
+In the previous works, several other dispersion relations have been considered in many other contexts $\omega(k)=|k|$ for very low temperature bosons (see \cite{AlonsoGambaBinh,EscobedoBinh}), $\omega(k)=|k|^\gamma$, $(1<\gamma\le 2)$ for capillary waves (see \cite{nguyen2017quantum}), $\omega(k)=\sqrt{c_1|k|^2+c_2|k|^4}$, $(0<c_1,0\le c_2)$ for bosons (see \cite{PomeauBinh,Binh1}) and the space of the frequency $k$ is $\mathbb{R}^d$. {In all of these cases, the division of the domain of wavenumbers into disjoint regions has never been observed due to the fact that the frequency space is $\mathbb{R}^d$ instead of $\mathbb{T}^d$.
+On the other hand, important results on 4-wave kinetic equations set the torus $\mathbb{T}^d$ have been recently obtained in \cite{escobedo2024entropy,germain2024stability, lukkarinen2008anomalous}.}

 Notice that in \cite{GambaSmithBinh}, the dispersion relation $\omega(k)=\sqrt{c_1+c_2|k|^2}$, $(0<c_1,c_2)$ for stratified flows in the ocean, has been considered.
 However, the resonance is broadened and the extended resonance manifold is then studied